-4 Throughout this paper, the terms archival document and record are used interchangeably.
-An electronic record is defined as a record that is made or received and used in digital form.
+3 An electronic record is defined as a record that is made or received and used in digital form.

-5 The complete findings are published on the InterPARES project website at www.interpares.org.

-6 Herman Kann: "A Note on the Authentication of Documents," The American Archivist, vol. XII, no. 4 (1949), 363.
+4 The complete findings are published on the InterPARES project website at www.interpares.org.
+They are also printed in Luciana Duranti ed., The Long-term Preservation of Authentic Electronic Records: The Findings of The InterPARES Report" (San Miniato: Archilab, 2004).
+5 Herman Kann: "A Note on the Authentication of Documents," The American Archivist, vol. XII, no. 4 (1949), 363.

-7 A digital component is distinguished from the extrinsic and intrinsic elements of form, which are those parts of a record that constitute its external appearance and convey the action in which it participates and the immediate context in which it was created.
+6 A digital component is distinguished from the extrinsic and intrinsic elements of form, which are those parts of a record that constitute its external appearance and convey the action in which it participates and the immediate context in which it was created.

-8 Documentary form comprises the elements of the record that constitute its external appearance and convey the action in which it participates and the immediate context in which it was created.
+7 Documentary form comprises the elements of the record that constitute its external appearance and convey the action in which it participates and the immediate context in which it was created.